 For me, these are the most deceptive pieces of ab equipment – they pack a big punch for their size (and cost!).
 The idea is that you roll out from a kneeling position, using your abs / core to prevent the roller from running away from you, and then returning it.
 Go slow and easy for your first couple of sessions – this is seriously good exercise for those abs and you’ll see and feel the results fast.

 Benefits to ab rollers include the lower cost compared to the other categories.
 Another factor is that you can use these in addition to your other workouts (crunches for example).
 The small size also makes for easy storage and movement.

-My top pick from among the most popular ab rollers this year is the CSX roller.
-This is better built than many of the ‘no name’ models, and comes with a mat (you’ll find this is a key feature to protect your knees).
+My top pick from among the most popular ab rollers this year is the H&S roller.
+This is better built than many of the ‘no name’ models, and comes with pair of pads (you’ll find this is a key feature to protect your knees).
 Very positive feedback for this machine from previous buyers.